MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ## To install the Azure Information Protection client manually

-1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**, and follow the prompts to install the client.
+1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**, and follow the prompts to install the client and related software:

+    - The General Availability version installs the Azure Information Protection bar for the Office applications.

+    - The latest preview version of the client installs the Azure Information Protection bar for the Office applications, and right-click options for File Explorer, a viewer for protected files, and Windows PowerShell cmdlets to classify and protect files in bulk.
+Note that you install just the PowerShell module (RMSProtection) if you specify the parameter PowerShellOnly=true.
+For example: `AzInfoProtection_PREVIEW_1.3.98.0.exe  PowerShellOnly=true`

     Installations that require local administrative permissions:

     - The General Availability version